Let’s explore the ingredients of that quintessential country piano sound made famous by pianist Floyd Cramer…

 - It is helpful to think of 2 and 6 as suspensions that resolve to a chord tone.

-That said, let’s look as six common Floyd Cramer country licks that employ this pentatonic scale-chord idea…
+Let’s take a gander at six commonly-used Floyd Cramer country licks that employ this Pentatonic Scale-Chord idea…

 Slow 2-3 Resolution

-It is characteristic of country piano to sustain the G (5) during the 2-3 resolution.
+One pattern is to sustain the G (5) as the top note during the 2-3 resolution.